 - During the Withdrawal Period (the fourteenth day through the fifty-sixth day of each semester), official withdrawals are assigned a grade of W. The W appears on the student’s transcript; however, it is not calculated into the grade point average (GPA).

 - The instructor may not issue a W as the final grade.
-A W is assigned only if the student completes the withdrawal process.
+A grade of W is assigned only if the student completes the withdrawal process.

 Expectations for Time Required Outside of Class